 - for any property transferred gratuitously when the transfer has been made in order to fulfil an obligation imposed by law or in pursuance of an act of the Council of Ministers on gratuitous allocation of property to investors under priority investment projects;

 - for property acquired according to the procedure established by the Privatization and Post-privatization Control Act and for any non-monetary contributions to the capital of a company, cooperative or non-profit legal entity;

 - for any donations received and provided to non-profit legal entities registered in the Central Register of non-profit legal persons conducting activity to the public benefit.

-The tax shall be paid at the municipality exercising competence over the situs of the corporeal immovable property, and in the remaining cases, the permanent address or the registered office of the taxable person, as the case may be.
+The tax shall be paid at the municipality exercising competence over the situs of the corporeal immovable property, and in the remaining cases, the permanent address or the registered office of the taxable person.

 Municipal administration officers shall be responsible for the assessment and the collection of the tax on the acquisition of properties by donation under the procedure of the Tax and Social Insurance Procedural Code.

 In accordance with the provisions of Article 4 (2) of the Local Taxes and Fees Act, any delinquent taxes shall be collected with interest under the Interest on Taxes, Fees and Other Such State Receivables Act.